garethredfern/redfern-dev/content/articles/authentication-laravel-sanctum-fortify-for-an-spa.md

 ### Setting Up Sanctum

-Sanctum needs some specific set up to enable it to work with a separate SPA.
+Sanctum needs some specific set-up to enable it to work with a separate SPA.
 First lets add the following in your .env file:

 ```bash
 SANCTUM_STATEFUL_DOMAINS=localhost:8080